 This is the second JW Marriott hotel in Seoul and the first one that was built, but we list it as second because we prefer the more intimate size of the JW Marriott Dongdaemun Square Seoul listed above.
 This hotel recently reopened after a complete renovation.

 The JW Marriott Hotel Seoul is a very large hotel with extensive conferences and events going on.
-It is also directly connected to a large mall with a very high-end department store that has a liquor store in the basement if you need to stock up (at decent prices).
+It is also directly connected to a large mall with a very high-end department store that has a liquor store in the basement if you need to stock up (at reasonable prices).
 The mall also connects to the Express Bus Terminal.
 But it is not your usual bus terminal.
-There are loads of tasty and affordable Korean and Chinese restaurants here, right on your doorstep and they are very nice, not like your average bus terminal fast food places, although there are also the usual US fast-food chains represented too including Shake Shack and See’s Candies.
+There are loads of tasty and affordable Korean and Chinese restaurants here, right on your doorstep, and they are very nice, not like your average bus terminal, although there are also the usual US fast-food chains represented too, including Shake Shack and See’s Candies.